HariRangarajan-Solace/aws-modernization-workshop-base/content/6_ModuleFour/_index.md

 After this module you will have :
 - Setup a S3 bucket
 - Persisted events to this S3 bucket using the native Solace connector
-- Used the items stored in the S3 bucket to build Opensearch analytics dashboards.

-Below is a design of the flow :